 The area known as the Syrian Golan or Golan Heights is a mountainous region and plateau in southwest Syria that borders Lebanon to the north, Jordan to the south, and Israel to the west.
 The Syrian Golan’s overall land mass is 1,860 square kilometers, which is approximately 1 percent of Syria’s total area.
-Approximately 1,230 square kilometers of the Syrian Golan is currently under Israeli occupation.
+Approximately 1,230 square kilometers of the Syrian Golan (over two-thirds) is currently under Israeli occupation.

 Israel occupied the Syrian Golan during the June 1967 Arab-Israeli War.
 The United Nations (UN) has issued multiple international resolutions calling for the end of the occupation and a complete Israeli withdrawal from all the occupied territories, including the Palestinian territories and the Syrian Golan.
 However, Israel refuses to implement these resolutions, which reiterate the illegality of the occupation, thereby violating numerous UN treaties and undermining efforts to achieve lasting peace and security in the region.

 According to Syrian resources, the population of the entire Syrian Golan region was estimated to be 147,613 in 1966.
 The population of the area that would later become under occupation was approximately 140,000.
 Around 80 percent of the population was Arab, and the majority of those remaining were from other Caucasian ethnicities (e.g., Circassians, Daghestani, and Chechens).
 There were also 3,000 persons of Turkmen background and hundreds of Armenians.